This post may contain affiliate links. Please read our disclosure policy.

 - 4 cloves garlic, minced

-- 4 cups chopped lacinato kale, ripped from stem (or one bunch)
+- 4 cups chopped lacinato kale, stemmed (from about 1 bunch)

-- 2 tbsp lemon juice (or the juice of 1 lemon)
+- 2 tablespoons lemon juice (from about 1 lemon)

 Instructions

-- Heat a large pot or dutch oven over medium heat.
-Add bacon pieces and cook, stirring occasionally, until bacon is just crispy.
+- Heat a large pot or Dutch oven over medium heat.
+Add the bacon and cook, stirring occasionally, until bacon is just crispy, about 6 minutes.
 Using a slotted spoon, transfer cooked bacon to a paper towel-lined plate and set aside.
-While reserving the bacon fat in the the pot.
+Reserve the bacon fat in the the pot.

-- Add onion, garlic, salt, pepper and sausage into the pot.
-Cook, breaking up meat with back of spoon, until cooked through, or no longer pink.
-About 4-5 minutes.
+- Add the sausage, onions, garlic, salt, and pepper.
+Cook, breaking up meat with back of spoon, until cooked through and no longer pink, 4 to 5 minutes.

-- Add arrowroot into the sausage mixture and stir until well incorporated into the meat mixture.
-While stirring, slowly pour in chicken broth.
-Bring the soup to a boil.
+- Add the arrowroot flour and stir until well incorporated.
+Stirring constantly, slowly pour in chicken broth, then bring the soup to a boil.

-- Reduce heat to simmer, add the italian seasoning, chopped kale and potatoes.
-Cook, covered, until potatoes are tender, 10 to 15 minutes.
+- Reduce heat to simmer.
+Add the Italian seasoning, chopped kale, and potatoes.
+Cover and cook until the potatoes are tender, 10 to 15 minutes.

-- When the potatoes are tender, remove the lid from the pot and stir in the creamer, nutritional yeast, and lemon.
-Cook for 5 more minutes, simmering uncovered, just to mend the flavors and the cream.
+- When the potatoes are tender, uncover and stir in the creamer, nutritional yeast, and lemon juice.
+Cook for 5 minutes, simmering uncovered, just to let the flavors meld.

 Nutrition information is automatically calculated, so should only be used as an approximation.